Sex in space: In popular culture

 The idea of sex in space appears frequently in science fiction.
 Arthur C. Clarke claimed to first address it in his 1973 novel Rendezvous with Rama.

 In the pilot episode of The Expanse, 'Dulcinea, a scene was shown where the first officer of the ice hauler ship, the Canterbury, was having sexual intercourse with the ship's navigator in zero gravity.
 The intercourse was met with a sudden interruption when the ship resumed thrust, slamming them both to the bunk bed with the acceleration.

+On February 24, 2026, The Daily Show aired a segment featuring space sexology researchers Maria Santaguida and Simon Dubé discussing their research on sex in space.
+During the segment, they presented a replica of Vanna Bonta’s 2Suit, a garment designed to facilitate intimacy in weightless environments, which Santaguida recreated for the show.
+Correspondent Michael Kosta tested the garment under simulated spaceflight conditions, using an inflatable doll referred to as “Judy” as part of the demonstration.